 - a.
-Registry may be paper or electronic - b.
-Registry includes name of the care manager for each patient with an assigned care manager - c.
-Where a patient has more than one care manager, registry must identify which care manager is the lead care manager
+Registry may be paper or electronic. - b.
+Registry includes name of the care manager for each patient with an assigned care manager. - c.
+Where a patient has more than one care manager, registry must identify which care manager is the lead care manager.

-Required for PCMH Designation: NO Predicate Logic: n/a Predicate Logic: n/a PCMH Validation Notes for Site Visits • Registry includes name of care manager fo r each patient with an assigned care manager
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Registry includes name of care manager fo r each patient with an assigned care manager